bazelbuild/bazel/docs/FAQ.md

 What about Windows?
 -------------------

-We have experimented with a Windows port using MinGW/MSYS (see README.windows), but have no plans to invest in this port right now.
+We have experimented with a Windows port
+[using MinGW/MSYS](windows.md), but have no plans to invest in this port right now.
 Due to its Unix heritage, porting Bazel is significant work.
 For example, Bazel uses symlinks extensively, which has varying levels of support across Windows versions.

 What should I not use Bazel for?